FEISystems/ms-macwis-prototype/README.md

 The prototype can be accessed at http://msmacwis.azurewebsites.net.

 ##  A.	Responsive Web Design
-Our Frontend Web Developers initially created wireframes and screen mockups, see <LINK RMF Linked Files | Wireframes>, and discussed the view of web components and layout in different types of devices.
+Our Frontend Web Developers initially created wireframes and screen mockups, see [Wireframes](./artifacts/Wireframes), and discussed the view of web components and layout in different types of devices.
 Once the initial wireframes were completed, the team developed the interactive code with selected technologies and framework (Bootstrap and AngularJS), and tested using different types of devices, such as PC, Phones, and Tablets; we also used browser built-in tools to simulate devices.
 The use of the Bootstrap framework allowed our frontend code to be fully responsive and tested across multiple browsers and device sizes, as well as to support accessibility needs.

 The prototype has been tested using the following browsers: Internet Explorer 11, Google Chrome v53.0.2785.143, and Safari.
 In addition, the use of responsive web design desktop allows web pages to be viewed in response to the size of the device.
 FEi tested the prototype using the following devices: and operating systems: PC (Windows 7 OS), Surface Pro (Windows 10), iPad Air (iOS9), Samsung Galaxy Tab, and iPhone 6 (iOS9).